 I see you.
 I know you and I look different from one another.
 I know we have different hair and different skin.
 I know we sometimes listen to different music.
 I know we are from different parts of town…and sometimes we are even from different parts of the world.
 I know we have different struggles and different ways of handling pain.
 I know we sometimes wear different clothes and we even cook differently.
 I know that we are different.

-Here I am a white…female adventurer…a mother of 4 girls but I have only given birth twice…this means I am a “step”mom, okay sometimes I like to think of myself as a bonus so I will stick with Bonus Mom!
-I am a wife of an amazing bluegrass musician/music teacher!
+Here I am a white…female adventurer…a mother of 4 girls but I have only given birth twice…this means I am a “step” mom, okay sometimes I like to think of myself as a bonus so I will stick with Bonus Mom!
+I am the wife of an amazing bluegrass musician/music teacher!

 SO…I simply wanted to write and tell you a little about myself and I wanted to ask you to tell me a little about yourself?
 I do understand that some of the things I listed about myself and my life are not a “cultural” experience…but…my thought is, maybe someone can connect because of our common stories, likes, or dislikes.
 I want to know you & the people you call family.
 What makes you unique?
 What do you love most about your culture?
 Why do you believe what you believe about life?
 This may be an idealistic stretch but I do want “world peace”.
 Not the kind of peace where “if only everyone believed what I believe, life would be peaceful”…but the kind where love is present and people understand that different is not ALL bad.

 Share with me…Is there a drink you would like me to try, a dish, do you have fears you want to share, or a song you would love for me to hear, a poem that you wrote, a picture, a favorite childhood memory, a word that you want me to learn from your language?
 Teach me…I am ready to go on an adventure with you all and I am ready to learn!
 I want to see the beauty in our diversity!

 Please take the time to share with someone who has taught you something beautiful about their culture or their life!